 The New York Public Library (NYPL) and the libraries of Columbia University and New York University have launched an initiative to expand access and use of their collections to better serve their users.
 The collaboration, dubbed the Manhattan Research Library Initiative (MaRLI), enables eligible users with a demonstrable research need not met by currently available resources, to borrow materials from all three institutions.

-CUNY Grad Center photo ID card holders are eligible for NYPL Research Library borrowing privileges.
+CUNY Grad Center photo ID card holders are eligible for NYPL Research Library borrowing privileges, with 120-day loans.
 CUNY GC affiliates may register through NYPL for Columbia and New York University MaRLI borrowing privileges.
 See the Eligibility & Registration box below for details.

 Graduate Center students and faculty may apply to use New York Public Library’s research study rooms, spaces available in the Stephen A. Schwarzman Building for those requiring intensive use of the library’s collections for the preparations of books, dissertations, or other research projects.

 The development of a permanent rapprochement between the Graduate School and the New York Public Library -- with a long-range commitment of public funds under an agreement that would permit the university's cooperation in the development of those NYPL policies that affect its research collections -- should be one of the Graduate School's top priorities for the near future.